PuruVJ/puruvjdev/src/blog/stencil-router-events.md

 date: 3 June, 2020 01:46
 ---

 Hey Stencil user!
-Are you using the official <a href="https://github.com/ionic-team/stencil-router/wiki" target="_blank" rel="noopener">StencilJS Router</a> and can't find how to detect route change events?
+Are you using the official [StencilJS Router](https://github.com/ionic-team/stencil-router/wiki) and can't find how to detect route change events?
 Don't worry, my friend!
 You will find all the answers here.

 So, is there an `onRouteChange` event somewhere?
 Or something like `router.subscribe`?